mfem/mfem/CONTRIBUTING.md

   the top of https://github.com/mfem.

-- Consider making your membership public by going to https://github.com/orgs/mfem/people and clicking on the organization visibility dropbox next to your name.
+- Consider making your membership public by going to https://github.com/orgs/mfem/people and clicking on the organization visibility drop box next to your name.

 - Project discussions and announcements will be posted at https://github.com/orgs/mfem/teams/everyone.